kumarde/deepakwrites/source/content/_index.md

 My work most often deals with Asian-Americans grappling with the messiness of their identities as they relate to their unique American experiences.
 I'm also a technologist and am interested in building new theater experiences that mesh with technology.
-I have worked with Underscore Theatre Company in Chicago, the National Asian American Theatre Company (NAATCO), Musical Theatre Factory, and PACE University in NYC, Faultline Theatre in San Francisco, and Shotgun Players in Berkeley, CA.
+My work has been developed and produced with Underscore Theatre Company, the National Asian American Theatre Company (NAATCO), Musical Theatre Factory, PACE University, the O'Neill Theatre Center (NPC '22), the National Alliance for Musical Theatre (NAMT '22) Faultline Theatre in San Francisco, and Shotgun Players.

 You can reach me via email: debug12@gmail.com